HITsz-TMG/Anim-Director/README.md

 conda activate AnimDirector
 pip install -r requirements.txt
 ```
-To use Stable Diffusion 3 for T2I, you need to upgrade your Torch version along with all related packages.
+To use Stable Diffusion 3 for T2I, you need to upgrade your torch version along with all related packages.

 <h4>Prepare Checkpoints For PIA</h4>
-To use PIA for (T+I)2V, you need to prepare checkpoints as below.
+To use PIA for (T+I)2V, you need to prepare the following checkpoints.
 <li>Download the Stable Diffusion v1-5</li>

 ```bash